jc-874/jc-874.github.io/contents/home.md

-He is currently a Phd student in the Shanghai Center for Mathematical Sciences at Fudan University.
+I am a Phd student in the Shanghai Center for Mathematical Sciences at Fudan University.

 #### Contact